digiovannia/predprey/README.md

 f(x) = 1/[1 + p*exp(d*(b-x))-1)]
 Generally, we assume fecundity and survival follow exponential decline, which holds for certain values of the parameters in the functional form above.
 However, the logistic function form is used to allow for more flexibility, based on the user's assumptions about the baseline population from which the MPM was derived.

-4) The amount of food ("resource") available to the prey population is constant.
+4) The amount of food ("resource") available to the prey population is constant, as in Jensen and Miller (2001).
 Considering that this quantity may vary significantly with environmental influences and competition with other species of the same trophic level, future versions of this program could be improved with non-constant functions for resource abundance.

-5) The strength of density effects on fecundity and survival probabilities is the same for all age/stage classes.
+5) The strength of density effects on fecundity and survival probabilities is the same for all age/stage classes, as in Jensen and Miller (2001).
 This simplifying assumption allows for the program to easily adapt to MPMs of different sizes, however, relaxing this assumption may permit more realistic analysis (e.g. plausibly, the oldest or youngest individuals in a population may be more severely excluded from access to food when intraspecific competition is high).

+6) Predator fecundity increases linearly with the total prey population, as in Jensen and Miller (2001) and the Lotka-Volterra equations.
+6') Predator fecundity increases with the predation rate, as defined by the type II functional response.
+This follows the assumption of Rosenzweig and MacArthur (1963).

+7) The intrinsic predation risk and functional response do not depend on prey age or predator age.
+This simplifies the parametrization, but a more realistic iteration of our model would account for the greater vulnerability of different ages of prey and greater hunting ability/fitness of different ages of predators.

 ## Parameters